-UIN Walisongo Semarang has implemented outreach initiatives to engage prospective students, but these endeavors often lack data-inforamed approaches.
+UIN Walisongo Semarang has implemented outreach initiatives to engage prospective students, but these endeavors often lack data-informed approaches.
 This research intends to analyze the potential of incoming students through K-Means and Fuzzy C-Means (FCM) clustering techniques.
-The dataset comprises admission information ranging from 2022 to 2024, concentrating on five essential factors: gender, admission pathway, study program, school type, and geographic origin.
-Data preprocessing was carried out before performing clustering analysis.
+The dataset comprises admission information from 2022 to 2024, focusing on five key factors: gender, admission pathway, study program, school type, and geographic origin.
+Data preprocessing was performed before conducting the clustering analysis.
 The Elbow Method and Silhouette Score were utilized to identify the optimal K for K-Means, whereas the Fuzzy Partition Coefficient and Xie-Beni Index were applied for FCM.
 Findings indicate that K-Means generated more distinct cluster boundaries, while FCM provided adaptability with overlapping clusters.
-Principal Component Analysis and the Davies-Bouldin Index aided in the assessment.
+Principal Component Analysis and the Davies-Bouldin Index were employed to facilitate the assessment.
 The mapping results are displayed by faculty, showcasing regional patterns and student demographics.
 This research establishes a data-driven basis for UIN Walisongo's strategic recruitment and admissions strategies.

 Copyrights © 2025